Are index funds expensive?

 When it comes to fees, you might be wondering how fund investing compares to buying stocks individually.

-If you buy specific shares, you avoid fund management fees entirely — there is no ‘total expense ratio’ to contend with — but you’ll have other factors and fees to bear in mind.
+If you buy specific shares, you avoid fund management fees entirely – there is no "total expense ratio" to contend with – but you'll have other factors and fees to bear in mind.

 For one, your broker might charge a commission based on every trade – this could be in the form of a flat fee, or a percentage of the transaction's value.
 Building up a big portfolio can make these fees really start to add up.